The Phenomenology of Quadratically Coupled Ultra Light Dark Matter: Introduction

 The dynamics related to quadratic coupling have a strong dependence on the boundary conditions.
 In our analysis, we assume that far away from the Earth, $\phi$ takes its galactic \ac{DM} background, following~\cite{Hees:2018fpg}.
 This assumption is somewhat idealistic since the Earth is moving in the solar system, which consists of the moon, other planets, and the Sun, in addition to our solar system moving within the galactic medium, all perturbing the value of the scalar.
 In that way, it might not be entirely realistic to set the value of $\phi$ to its vacuum solution, assuming it is only be affected by the Earth, as this may depend on other variables such as the relaxation time and the dynamical history of the formation of the scalar background~\cite{Bar:2018acw,Budnik:2020nwz,Balkin:2021zfd,Bar:2021kti}.

 Alternatively, one can assume other boundary conditions and consider the phenomenology of a transient scalar background~\cite{Dailey_2020}.
 In fact the affect of gravitational focusing of ultralight \ac{DM} in the solar system was recently analyzed in~\cite{PhysRevD.105.063032} where it was shown that it leads to some changes to the distribution of the ultralight \ac{DM}, distribution that would have a preferred direction due to the velocity of the Sun in the \ac{DM} galactic halo.
-Finally, the self interaction of the \ac{DM} in the presence of a central gravitational potential, is expected to modify the property of the \ac{ULDM} distribution, but requires a dedicated focused study beyond the scope of this paper and will be reported elsewhere~\cite{haloformation}.
+Finally, the self interaction of the \ac{DM} in the presence of a central gravitational potential, is expected to modify the \ac{ULDM} distribution, but requires a dedicated focused study beyond the scope of this paper, as reported in~\cite{haloformation}.
 For the sake of concreteness and despite the fact that the analysis might be incomplete, we shall follow the treatment of~\cite{Hees:2018fpg}, assuming trivial \ac{DM} background at infinity as in Eq.~\eqref{eq:DM_VEV}.

 These boundary conditions lead to two important implications; the first is that the field is mediating long-distance forces despite being massive, and the second is a screening behavior near the surface of a massive source.
 Given the boundary conditions discussed above, the solution to the \ac{EOM} extracted from Eq.~\eqref{eq:Stadnik_Lint_quad} near a massive central object yields the following analytical solution to $\phi$